 How Does Bernoulli's Principle Create Lift?

 The wings are the parts of an airplane that create lift.
 If we look at a wing from the side, as in Figure 2, we can see that it is shaped somewhat like a teardrop, with a thick, rounded front end and a thin, pointed back end.
 The curve on the top of the wing is longer than the bottom, which means air traveling across the top of the wing has to move faster to keep up with the air moving under the wing.
 According to Bernoulli's principle, there must be less pressure on the top of the wing than on the bottom of the wing.
+Refer to the associated activity Windy Tunnel to help students illustrate how the Bernouilli principle relates to winged flight.

 The result of this difference in air pressure is a net upward force called lift.
 As illustrated in Figure 3, the air moving under the wing moves slower and exerts more pressure/force on the wing than does the air moving over the wing.
 Since there is more force under the wing than above it, the net result is that the wing rises up; hence, lift.
 This principle forms the basis of winged flight.